kevinlondon/kevinlondon.github.io/_posts/2022-01-13-load-testing-guide.md

 ### Example Projections
 Prospective hungry diners hit the `GetMenusForRestaurant` API at least once per restaurant they browse.
-If we have 4000 customers on the site at any given time, and we assume a customer will load a menu once per minute, we only need to support ~70 requests per second (4000 / 60) request for this API.
+If we have 4000 customers on the site at any given time, and we assume a customer will load a menu once per minute, we need to support ~70 requests per second (4000 / 60) request for this API.

 We can go through this exercise for all APIs and provide traffic projections.